 Chairmans Corporate Governance Statement

-In 2018 Goldplat adopted the QCA Corporate Governance Code (2018) (the Code) as its recognised corporate governance code (pursuant to the AIM Rules) and this statement, and other disclosures, is presented pursuant to that Code.
+Goldplat adopted the QCA Corporate Governance Code (2018) (the Code) as its recognised corporate governance code (pursuant to the AIM Rules) and this statement, and other disclosures, is presented pursuant to that Code.
 As well as this website, certain aspects of Goldplats approach to the Code are addressed in the Annual Reports for the financial years from 30 June 2020 onwards.
+Goldplat will be adopting the 2023 QCA Corporate Governance Code with effect from the annual report for the year end to 30 June 2025.

 It is the Chairmans responsibility for establishing and monitoring effective corporate governance.
 Each member of the Board believes in the value and importance of good governance practices in promoting the longer term development of the group.
 The Board considers that it does not depart from any of the principles of the QCA Code and recognises that monitoring and developing its governance structure is a continuing process.
 We actively take account of the views of our shareholders and professional advisers in considering our practices.